-A student should apply for admission to the accelerated sequence in their sophomore/junior year by submitting the department required documents.
+A student should apply for admission to the accelerated sequence by submitting the department required documents.
 Students apply to the graduate program in the semester they graduate from the bachelor's program.
 Some departments may have different deadlines for applications.